sez11a/liferay-docs/userGuide/en/chapters/16-using-the-control-panel.markdown

     openoffice.cache.enabled=false

-To configure Liferay to use OpenOffice/LibreOffice from the control panel, navigate to the *Server Administration* &rarr; *External Services* page and check the *Enabled* box for OpenOffice.
+To configure Liferay to use OpenOffice/LibreOffice from the Control Panel, navigate to the *Server Administration* &rarr; *External Services* page and check the *Enabled* box for OpenOffice.
 If OpenOffice/LibreOffice is running on a non-default port, you must also specify the port number.
-By default, OpenOffice runs on port 8100, which is the default port in the control panel.
-If you have something else running on this port, find an open port and specify it both in the command to start OpenOffice/LibreOffice in server mode and on the control panel's External Services configuration page.
+By default, OpenOffice runs on port 8100, which is the default port in the Control Panel.
+If you have something else running on this port, find an open port and specify it both in the command to start OpenOffice/LibreOffice in server mode and on the Control Panel's External Services configuration page.
 When you are finished, click *Save*.
 Now Liferay can perform many types of document conversions.

 #### ImageMagick configuration [](id=lp-6-1-ugen19-imagemagick-configuration-0)

 Once you've installed the correct version of [*ImageMagick*](http://www.imagemagick.org) for your operating system, which should include the installation of Ghostscript, you need to configure Liferay to use ImageMagick.
-You can do this either in your `portal-ext.properties` file or from the control panel.
+You can do this either in your `portal-ext.properties` file or from the Control Panel.
 To enable ImageMagick in your `portal-ext.properties` file, add the following lines and make sure the search path points to the directories for the ImageMagick and Ghostscript executables.
 You may also need to configure the path for fonts used by Ghostscript when in Mac or Unix environments.

     imagemagick.enabled=true
     imagemagick.global.search.path[apple]=/opt/local/bin:/opt/local/share/ghostscript/fonts:/opt/local/share/fonts/urw-fonts
     imagemagick.global.search.path[unix]=/usr/local/bin:/usr/local/share/ghostscript/fonts:/usr/local/share/fonts/urw-fonts
     imagemagick.global.search.path[windows]=C:\\Program Files\\ImageMagick

-To enable ImageMagick from the control panel, navigate to the *Server Administration* &rarr; *External Services* page, check the *Enabled* checkbox for ImageMagick and verify the paths to the ImageMagick and Ghostscript executables are correct.
+To enable ImageMagick from the Control Panel, navigate to the *Server Administration* &rarr; *External Services* page, check the *Enabled* checkbox for ImageMagick and verify the paths to the ImageMagick and Ghostscript executables are correct.

 #### Xuggler configuration [](id=lp-6-1-ugen19-xuggler-configuration-0)